CompOpt4Apps/Artifact-DataDepSimplify/README.md

 `${ROSE_SRC}/configure --prefix=$ROSEHOME --enable-languages=c,c++ --with-boost=${BOOSTHOME} --without-java`

-+ You can remove -j6 if yopu do not wish to build with multi-threading activated, or at least decrease the number of threads by decrease=ing the j6 to jX (with X being desired number of threads)
++ You can remove -j6 if yop do not wish to build with multi-threading activated, or at least decrease the number of threads by decreaseing the j6 to jX (with X being desired number of threads)

 `make -j6 install-rose-library FRONTEND_CXX_VENDOR_AND_VERSION2=gnu-5.3`